Watercolour on paper

-Angas came to New Zealand in 1844 landing at Port Nicholson (Wellington).
-From there he travelled to Porirua, where he met Te Rauparaha and Te Rangihaeata, sailed to Mana Island then south to the entrance of the Wairau Valley.
-After an eight-day voyage up the North Island he arrived at Auckland where he visted Orakei and other pa.
-In the company of Thomas Forsaith, a Sub-Protector of Aborigines, he travelled through the Waikato to Taupo all the while making drawings and watercolours.
-These formed the basis for the lithographs illustrating his journal Savage Life and Scenes in Australia and New Zealand published in 1847.

-Angas left New Zealand at the end of 1844.
+George French Angas came to New Zealand in 1844, landing at Port Nicholson (Wellington).
+From there, he travelled to Porirua, where he met Te Rauparaha and Te Rangihaeata, sailed to Mana Island, then south to the entrance of the Wairau Valley.
+After an eight-day voyage up the North Island he arrived at Tāmaki Makaurau, where he visited Ōrākei and other pā.
+In the company of Thomas Forsaith, Sub-Protector of Aborigines, he travelled through the Waikato to Taupō, all the while making drawings and watercolours.
+These formed the basis for the lithographs illustrating his journal Savage Life and Scenes in Australia and New Zealand, published in 1847.
+He left New Zealand at the end of 1844.

-While regarded as accurate in his depiction of Maori artefacts, clothing and dwellings, he tended to Europeanise figures and to reduce his subjects to stereotypes.
-Michael Dunn has referred to his representations of Maori as ‘misleading confections’.
+While regarded as accurate in his depiction of Māori artefacts, clothing and dwellings, he tended to Europeanise figures and to reduce his subjects to stereotypes.
+Michael Dunn has referred to his representations of Māori as ‘misleading confections’.
 Despite this, they are still a valuable record of a European view of a ‘savage’ people.

-The Maori cultural subject matter of Angas’s watercolours is intriguing.
-While in the past portraits of unidentified Maori people graced gallery walls and failed to attract serious engagement in scholarly texts because they somehow failed to qualify as ‘fine art’, these days are now gone.
+The Māori cultural subject matter of Angas’s watercolours is intriguing.
+While in the past portraits of unidentified Māori people graced gallery walls and failed to attract serious engagement in scholarly texts because they somehow failed to qualify as ‘fine art’, those days are now gone.

-In painting the chief Nga Tata, Angas has constructed an image constrained by the current eurocentric notion that non-European races are less refined and more savage in their behaviour than their European counterparts.
-This attitude is reflected in the title, Savage Life and Scenes of his 1847 volume which reflected racist stereotypes that lend themselves to inaccurate caricature.
-Thus, Nga Tata is made to appear pathetic, quaintly yet curiously deficient in social standing, demeanour and morals, a cannibal, rather than a respected chief.
+In painting the chief Ngātata, Angas has constructed an image constrained by the current eurocentric notion that non-European races are less refined and more savage in their behaviour than their European counterparts.
+This attitude is reflected in the title of his 1847 book, Savage Life and Scenes, which reflected racist stereotypes that lend themselves to inaccurate caricature.
+Thus, Ngātata is made to appear pathetic, quaintly yet curiously deficient in social standing, demeanour, and morals—a cannibal, rather than a respected chief.
 Angas was able to distribute his work internationally, relying on this evocation of ‘savagery’.

-It is more valid to consider Nga Tata as he was: one of a long line of rangatira, whose standing, like that of many from a ruling class including those of Europe, relied more heavily on mana, political acumen and charisma than on savage atrocity.
+It is more valid to consider Ngātata as he was: one of a long line of rangatira, whose standing, like that of many from a ruling class including those of Europe, relied more heavily on mana, political acumen and charisma than on savage atrocity.